Clancy Sigal: Career

 After graduating from UCLA in 1950, he got a job at Columbia Pictures, but was fired by Columbia boss Harry Cohn for making copies of radical leaflets on studio equipment (he dropped the leaflets over Los Angeles from an airplane).
 He then went to work as a Hollywood agent, during the blacklist years of the 1950s—the basis of his memoir Black Sunset.
 He was subpoenaed by the House Committee on Un-American Activities, he wrote in that book, but his hearing was abruptly cancelled.
 Soon after, in 1957, he left Los Angeles and the U.S.—the story he told in Going Away—and settled in Great Britain.

 In 1961 he published Going Away.
 The book is set in 1956 and tells the story of the author's drive from Los Angeles to New York "to look at America and figure out why it isn't my country any longer."
 It won a National Book Award nomination.
 John Leonard later wrote in the New York Times: "Better than any other document I know, Going Away identified, embodied and re‐created the postwar American radical experience.
 It was as if On the Road had been written by somebody with brains....
 (Sigal's) intelligence is always ticking.
 His ear is superb.
 His sympathies are promiscuous.
 His sin is enthusiasm."

 In London he lived with Doris Lessing, with whom he had a four-year affair.
 She portrayed him as "Saul Green" in The Golden Notebook.
 He later wrote about those years in The Secret Defector.
 The New York Times Book Review declared about that book, "Lenin and Stalin may have fallen, but Mr. Sigal still stands, dispensing his memories of the left with wit, irony and sheer pratfall comedy."
 In London he ran an underground operation for U.S. Army deserters, which he later wrote about for the London Review of Books.
+Sigal was involved with efforts to assist US draft resistors, including Richard Haygood, and helped coordinate accommodation for American exiles in Britain.
+He worked with groups such as Group 68: Americans in Britain for United States Withdrawal from Southeast Asia and the Union of American Exiles in Britain (UAEB) to coordinate these resistance efforts.
 He was also part of the Philadelphia Association experiment with R. D. Laing at Kingsley Hall, drawing on his experiences there for his satirical novel Zone of the Interior.
 The novel could not find a British publisher in the 1970s willing to risk the libel laws.